Last updated on .

 Belts and accessories

-Most works were made of gold, silver, bronze, copper, or brass.
-Ornamental techniques such as inlaying, scratching, filigree, enameling, stitching, or carving were then applied.
-Precious and semi-precious stones such as emeralds, rubies, sapphires, diamonds, pearls, jade, coral, agate, and crystalized quartz added elegance and status to the pieces.
+Most pieces were crafted from gold, silver, bronze, copper, or brass.
+They were adorned using ornamental techniques such as inlaying, scratching, filigree, enameling, stitching, or carving.
+Precious and semi-precious stones — including emeralds, rubies, sapphires, diamonds, pearls, jade, coral, agate, and crystalized quartz — enhanced their elegance and signified social status.

 Brooches in the ethnographic collection